Athlete Vision Centre

 Vision problems contribute to reduced sports performance despite good body-coordination.
 These visual skill deficits may not be detected during a basic eye exam.
-A patient may have 20/20 vision clarity yet still have visual interferences limiting sports performance.
-Advance testing of an athlete reveals the level of eye-coordination, body-coordination and how well the eyes leads the body for performance.
+A patient may have 20/20 vision clarity yet still have visual anchors limiting sports performance.
+Advance testing of an athlete reveals the level of eye-coordination, body-coordination and how well the eyes lead the body for performance.

 Binocular Vision and Visual Performance

-Performance is enhanced when the synchronized eyes deliver the full complement of visual information.
-The brain receives this high quality visual information which it analyzes, catalogues, stores for future reference and combines it with current muscle-memories to drive the body to compete.
+Performance is enhanced when the synchronized eyes deliver the full complement of visual information clearly and comfortably.
+The brain receives this high quality visual information which it analyzes, catalogues, stores for future reference and combines it with current muscle-memories to drive the body to perform.

-For others, just a single visual skill may be sub-par and not automatic causing poor eye-coordination or performance interference.
+For others, just a single visual skill may be faulty and not automatic causing poor eye-coordination and reduce performance

 What to look for: